Interpretable and Steerable Concept Bottleneck Sparse Autoencoders: Abstract

 \section{Abstract}

 Sparse autoencoders (SAEs) promise a unified approach for mechanistic interpretability, concept discovery, and model steering in LLMs and LVLMs.
-However, realizing this potential requires that the learned features be both interpretable and steerable.
-To that end, we introduce two new computationally inexpensive interpretability and steerability metrics and conduct a systematic analysis on LVLMs.
-Our analysis uncovers two observations; (i) a majority of SAE neurons exhibit either low interpretability or low steerability or both, rendering them ineffective for downstream use; and (ii) due to the unsupervised nature of SAEs, user-desired concepts are often absent in the learned dictionary, thus limiting their practical utility.
-To address these limitations, we propose Concept Bottleneck Sparse Autoencoders (CB-SAE)—a novel post-hoc framework that prunes low-utility neurons and augments the latent space with a lightweight concept bottleneck aligned to a user-defined concept set.
+However, realizing this potential requires learned features to be both interpretable and steerable.
+To that end, we introduce two new computationally inexpensive interpretability and steerability metrics for a systematic analysis of LVLM SAEs.
+This uncovers two observations; (i) a majority of SAE neurons exhibit either low interpretability or low steerability or both, rendering them ineffective for downstream use; and (ii) user-desired concepts are often absent in the SAE, thus limiting their practical utility.
+To address these limitations, we propose Concept Bottleneck Sparse Autoencoders (CB-SAE)\footnote{Code: \href{https://github.com/Trustworthy-ML-Lab/CB-SAE}{github.com/Trustworthy-ML-Lab/CB-SAE}}—a novel post-hoc framework that prunes low-utility neurons and augments the latent space with a lightweight concept bottleneck aligned to a user-defined concept set.
 The resulting CB-SAE improves interpretability by +32.1\% and steerability by +14.5\% across LVLMs and image generation tasks.
-We will make our code and model weights available.